How to dress for graduation

 Returning your academical dress

-Once your graduation ceremony has finished, you should return your academical dress to the relevant area where University staff will be available to collect your gown, hood and mortarboard.
+Once your graduation ceremony has finished, you should return your academical dress to the relevant area where Marston staff will be available to collect your gown, hood and mortarboard.

 All students must ensure that their name has been 'checked off' before leaving the venue to avoid incurring a fine.